Cable harness

-Production
+Design

+The design of a wire harness usually requires the effort of two main engineering disciplines that focus on different functioning requirements, mechanical engineering and electrical engineering.
+Mechanical engineering focuses on the physical parameters of a wire harness and its interaction with the environment it will endure during its lifetime.
+This considers the operating conditions the wire harness is meant to operate under, i.e. temperature, mechanical stress, environmental and chemical wear.
+This component considers the protective materials wire harnesses have like corrugated tubes, braided or silica sleeves.

+Electrical engineering focuses on developing the logical, electrical and topological architecture of the wire harnesses.
+During the design of electrical wires, one must consider the operating ratings of wires for communication protocols and design standards developed by entities like ASME, ISO or JASO.

+Productions

 Cable harnesses are usually designed according to geometric and electrical requirements.
 A diagram is then provided (either on paper or on a monitor) for the assembly preparation and assembly.

 The wires are first cut to the desired length, usually using a special wire-cutting machine.
 The wires may also be printed on by a special machine during the cutting process or on a separate machine.
 After this, the ends of the wires are stripped to expose the metal (or core) of the wires, which are fitted with any required terminals or connector housings.
 The cables are assembled and clamped together on a special workbench, or onto a pin board (assembly board), according to the design specification, to form the cable harness.
 After fitting any protective sleeves, conduit, or extruded yarn, the harness is either fitted directly in the vehicle or shipped.

 In spite of increasing automation, hand manufacture continues to be the primary method of cable harness production in general, due to the many different processes involved, such as: